reactioncommerce/reaction-development-platform/README.md

 | `make start` | Starts all containers.                                                       |
 | `make rm`    | Removes all containers.
 Volumes are not removed.                             |
 | `make clean` | Removes all containers, networks, and volumes.
 Any volume data will be lost. |

+You may refer to each sub-project's README for additonal operation details.

 ## License